 Presenting to Princess Anne at the Outbox launch was cool.
 My confidence has skyrocketed since then.

-One thing that has been common across all of the Stemettes events that I have been to has been the philosophy of fun, free and food which have made the experiences all the more enjoyable!
-From attending these events, I have definitely seen that women are definitely both needed and underrepresented in STEM and I found it really inspiring, to meet women who are absolutely amazing in their STEM careers and I now aspire to be one of them.
+One thing that has been common across all of the Stemettes events that I have been to has been the philosophy of fun, free and food which has made the experiences all the more enjoyable!
+From attending these events, I have seen that women are definitely both needed and underrepresented in STEM and I found it inspiring, to meet women who are amazing in their STEM careers and I now aspire to be one of them.

 Studying for her A-levels at Ursuline Academy in Ilford, Vanessa’s latest news is that she has been offered a place to study mathematics at Trinity College, Cambridge.